 On 10 October 2025, we applied to the Secretary of State for Environment, Food and Rural Affairs for a Drought Order to help manage the water resource situation in Sussex.
 This has now been approved.

-We applied for the Drought Order because we experienced extremely low rainfall for a large part of the year, which resulted in the water level in Ardingly Reservoir approaching critically low levels.
+We applied for the Drought Order because we experienced extremely low rainfall for a large part of 2025, which resulted in the water level in Ardingly Reservoir approaching critically low levels.

 On 22 September the company was granted a Drought Permit by the Environment Agency to help conserve storage in the reservoir.
 This Drought Order now supersedes the Drought Permit and will last for up to six months, to 2 June 2026.